nickmoline/nickmoline.github.io/_posts/2003-07-12-personality-disorder-test.md

   - Blogging
   - Software
 ---
-This [w.bloggar](http://web.archive.org/web/20090503155719/http://www.wbloggar.com/) thingy is pretty cool, nice to be able to work on the blog without signing into the site first and stuff, not to mention it makes it like writing an e-mail, all yall that do this kind of stuff should give it a try.
+This [w.bloggar](http://web.archive.org/web/20090503155719/http://www.wbloggar.com/) thingy is pretty cool, nice to be able to work on the blog without signing into the site first and stuff, not to mention it makes it like writing an e-mail, all y'all that do this kind of stuff should give it a try.

 Ug today was absolutely boring, I normally watch a few Disney Channel shows on Saturdays but they are doing a Kim Possible Marathon and I don't really care about Kim Possible, someone kill me now!